 E-conversion - Cluster of Excellence

 e-conversion is a new Cluster of Excellence funded by the DFG (German Research Foundation) with a focus on investigating fundamental mechanisms of energy conversion processes.

-Besides CEC-Director Robert Schlögl scientists from MPI Kohlenforschung and Solid State Research, the FHI Berlin as well as TU and LMU Munich are involved in this project.
+Besides the MPI CEC (Prof. Schlögl), scientists from the Max-Planck-Institut für Kohlenforschung, the MPI for Solid State Research, the FHI Berlin as well as TU and LMU Munich are involved in this project.

 Energiesysteme der Zukunft (ESYS)

 In dialogue with stakeholders of politics, science, economics and the public, the experts develop strategies for a secure, affordable and sustainable energy revolution.
-MPI CEC Director Prof. Robert Schlögl is the board of directors’ Chairperson.
-The first phase oft he project ran from 2013-2016.
-The second phase has just started.
+Prof. Schlögl is chairman of the board of directors.

-The EU-funded Energy-X project aims to develop a strategic "roadmap" for a major research initiative aimed at the efficient conversion of solar and wind energy into chemical forms.
+The EU-funded Energy-X project aims to develop a strategic "roadmap" for a major research initiative addressing the efficient conversion of solar and wind energy into chemical forms.

-13 scientific partners from all over Europe, including the MPI CEC, are involved in the project, which is also supported by numerous industrial companies.
+13 scientific partners from all over Europe, including the MPI CEC, are involved in this project, which is also supported by numerous industrial companies.